neheller/kits19/README.md

 ### Voxel Spacing

-Each `Nift1Image` object has a field called `affine`.
+Each `Nift1Image` object has an attribute called `affine`.
 This is a 4x4 matrix, and in our case, it takes the value `np.fill_diagonal([slice_thickness, pixel_width, pixel_width, 1])`.
 This information is also available in `data/kits.json`.
 Since this data was collected during routine clinical practice from many centers, these values vary quite a bit.

 If there's interest, we're happy to create a branch with the data/segmentations transformed and interpolated to a fixed spacing (or perhaps several with one for each spacing).
 Let us know on [this issue](https://github.com/neheller/kits19_private/issues/1) if this would be useful to you.